Ruslan-Zhabskyi/HarmonyHush-Monitor/README.md

 <p>HarmonyHush is equipped with sensors and a camera to monitor the environment.
 It uses Machine Learning to analyse the environment around the child during sleep time.</p>

 ## Equipment needed
--Raspberry Pi 4 Model B
+- Raspberry Pi 4 Model B
--Sense HAT
+- Sense HAT
--Camera
+- Camera

 ## Technologies:
 - Python